daniel-montalvo/respec/markdown.md

 ````

 ### Links in code blocks
-The markdown parser automatically adds converts any URLs into anchors, including those found in code blocks.
+The markdown parser automatically converts any URLs into anchors, including those found in code blocks.

 You can turn off that functionality by adding the `.nolinks` css class.
 Sadly, it means you have to use a `<pre>` element to create a code block.